Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5CEbzAA0MkE.md

 ### Transcript

-> buy a mess pick a car i don't know could be cool i'll put them on curiously
+> buy a mess pick a car I don't know could be cool I'll put them on curiously